sasrar/Conference-Org-App/README.md

 Another query has been implemented to return non-Workshop sessions that take place before before 7P.
 Google App Engine currently does not allow multiple inequality operators on different properties for a single query.
 To overcome this error I implemented two separate queries.

-The first returned sessions that are not of type 'Workshop'.
+The first returns sessions that are not of type 'Workshop'.
 The second returns sessions that take place before 7P.

-I then only return sessions that are in both returned queries.
+I then return the intersection of both queries.